emberjs/rfcs/text/0000-Element-Modifier-Managers.md

 just inline them in the `app` tree directly for the examples in this RFC.)

-This allows the modifier manager to participate in the DI system – receiving injections, using services, etc. Alternatively, component managers can also be registered with imperative API.
+This allows the modifier manager to participate in the DI system – receiving injections, using services, etc. Alternatively, modifier managers can also be registered with imperative API.
 This could be useful for testing or opt-ing out of the DI system.
 For example: